Nangal/ayo/GOVERNANCE.md

-Individuals identified by the TC as making significant and valuable contributions of any kind across any Ayo.js repository may be made Members and given commit access to the project.
+Individuals identified by the TC as making significant and valuable contributions of any kind across any Ayo.js repository may be made Members and given commit access to the relevant project.
 Activities taken into consideration include (but are not limited to) the quality of:

 * code commits and pull requests
 * documentation commits and pull requests